MorillaLab/s2-PEPANALYST/README.md

 ![workflow_s2pepanalyst](https://github.com/MorillaLab/s2-PEPANALYST/blob/main/sPEPANALYST.png)

-The other part of this work consist of classifying the small peptides of differents famillies.
+The other part of this work consist of classifying the small peptides of different famillies.
 The methodology used here consist of:

-  1. A collection of n protein sequences from Arabidopsis, belonging to different gene peptide families (Data Mining).
+  1. A collection of top *n* protein sequences from Arabidopsis, belonging to different gene peptide families (Data Mining).

   2. Construct the geometric representation, in 768 dimensions for TAPE and more for ESM, of each protein sequence i to obtain a finite set of points X<sub>i</sub>.